 -->

-Slint Language
+2 .
+Slint Language Fundamentals

-Slint Rust API
+3 .
+Slint Rust API for Embedded Systems

 Michael Winkelmann is an independent software consultant and has been building cross-platform GUIs for more than 10 years.
 For more than 7 years he worked for the Qt Company as a consultant, helping customers to succeed with their software projects by giving trainings, workshops and code audits.
 Since 2020 he is a Rust language enthusiast.